zsofi-gagyi/dockerExercises/README.md

 <h3>Multiple containers</h3>

 The "producer" app at localhost:8001 counts the visitors arriving at the site, and notifies the "consumer" app about them, which shows these logs at localhost:8000.
-Both run in linux containers.
+Both run in linux containers, and communicate over HTTP.

 On <strong>Docker Hub</strong>, it's <a href=https://cloud.docker.com/repository/docker/gagyizsofi/multiple_containers>here</a>.